Mingchenchen/CoreRefine/README.md

 If the amino acids in the protein's boundery is part of the helix, then mutate the residue to one of the following amino acids:	AVILWQEKFM
 If the amino acids in the protein's boundery is part of the sheet, then mutate the residue to one of the following amino acids:	AVILFYWQTM

-There are two version of this script with Alenine (_A) and without Alenine (_noA).
-Refinement with A seems to be better.
+There are two version of this script: with Alenine (_A) and without Alenine (_noA).
+Refinement without Alenine seems to be better.

 This script was written to run on GNU/Linux using python 3, it was not tested in Windows or MacOS.
-This script will mostly be useful to refine a protein's core packing after a Rosetta FFL (Fold From Loop) computation, but can still be used to refine any protein's core.
+This script will mostly be useful to refine a protein's core packing after a Rosetta FFL (Fold From Loop) computation using RosettaDesign, but can still be used to refine any protein's core.
 Contact the author at sari.sabban@gmail.com for any questions regarding this script.